xinhaoyuan/layout-machi/README.md

 1. Added a max split (before merging) of 1,000 for all commands and a global cap of 10,000 areas.
 2. `t` command now applies to the current area and its further splits, instead of globally.
 3. `s` command now shifts inside the last group of pending areas that have the same parent, instead of all pending areas.
+4. There is no more per-layout setting of "draft mode".
+Every window has its own setting.

 ### New features & enhancements